 The app will then give you a URL link you can follow on your computer (you can even have the app email the link to you), which will open the contents of your phone’s storage in a web browser.
-You can then simply download the files from this browser view of your phone’s storage, saving them to PC.
+You can then simply download the files from this browser view of your phone’s storage, saving them to your PC.

-You can also drag-and-drop files from your PC to the WiFi File Explorer window – So for example, the app will display your phone’s contents in a tree-style list, and you have some dirtbike games on your computer in APK format, or “high quality” YouTube MP3 rips to transfer over.
+You can also drag-and-drop files from your PC to the WiFi File Explorer window – So for example, the app will display your phone’s contents in a tree-style list, and say you have some dirtbike games on your computer in APK format, or “high quality” YouTube MP3 rips to transfer over.
 You pretty much just drag and drop them onto the window, and they will be written to your SD card.

 Method 5: Vysor

 This is the only paid app we’re going to recommend on this list ($2.50 per month ain’t bad for what it does).
-Vysor is a fully-fledged screen mirror app, like AirDroid, but with a bit more features – it also runs a bit smoother with almost no screen lag (a common problem of screen mirror apps), which makes it great for controlling Android soccer games from your PC, for example.
+Vysor is a fully-fledged screen mirror app, like AirDroid, but with a few more features – it also runs a bit smoother with almost no screen lag (a common problem of screen mirror apps), which makes it great for controlling Android soccer games from your PC, for example.

 In any case, you need Vysor Pro to unlock the official Wireless Mode – although Appual’s has a guide on connecting to Vysor over a wireless ADB connection.
 This literally follows the exact same method we shared earlier in this guide of creating a wireless ADB connection, which simply tricks the basic version of Vysor into thinking there is a wired USB connection.